weaveworks/ignite/docs/cli/ignite_vm_logs.md

 ### Synopsis

-Get the logs for a running VM
+Show the logs for the given VM.
+The VM needs to be running (its backing container needs to exist).
+The VM is matched by prefix based on its ID and name.

 ```
 ignite vm logs [vm] [flags]